-The principal risks and uncertainties facing the Company are identified in the Strategic Report.
+The principal risks and uncertainties facing the Company are identified on pages 14 to 16 of this Report.

 The design, implementation and maintenance of controls and procedures to safeguard the assets of the Company and, to manage its affairs properly, extends to operational and compliance controls and risk management.
 This includes controls over financial reporting risks related to the preparation of the Annual Report, which are delegated to the Manager as part of the Management Agreement ("MA") and the Committee receives regular reports from the Manager as to how these controls are operating.